ds12a/blog/index.md

 This blog consists mainly of my ramblings.
+I ramble about competitive programming, math, and other topics.